Voice Modulation in Public Speaking: How to Use Your Voice to Captivate Any Audience

 Pitch is how high or low your voice sounds.

-• A lower pitch communicates calm authority and confidence.
+• A lower pitch carries calm authority.

 Volume